 Wild celery is a native plant to Michigan and is widely viewed as having a positive effect on wildlife and fish populations.
 Controlling wild celery is difficult.
 Its status as a native plant makes it more difficult to obtain permission from the Michigan EGLE to apply herbicides.
 The herbicides that could be used to kill wild celery are non-selective and will harm beneficial, nontarget plants as well.

 Copper based herbicides can be used to delay the formation of the flower stalk but the delay is typically a month (from late July to late August).
-The cost for applying the copper-based herbicides is approximately $500 per acre.
+The cost for applying the copper based herbicides is approximately $500 per acre.
 To treat only 10% of Indian Lake will incur an estimated cost of $13,000.
-In 2019, the vegetation survey conducted by PLM indicated that Wild Celery was found over about 10% of the lake bottom.
-This was less than the nearly 20% coverage found in 2017 and 2018.

 Suggested control methods for swimming areas and around docks include mechanical methods like hand removal, digging, or covering the sediment with a dark sediment blanket.